FreeBSD on the Lenovo Thinkpad T480

 5 GHz networks won't be visible unless the country code is properly set for the WiFi interface (otherwise connectivity will be limited to the 2.4GHz band).
 I set the country code (for me, Canada, "CA") on this line in

 WiFi is also limited to 802.11g speeds for the Intel 8265 Wireless card.
 I've tried using PCI passthrough with a Linux virtual machine in bhyve to use 802.11ac speeds, but haven't figured out how to keep this working after suspend/resume.

 Suspend / resume

 To enable suspend / resume on lid close when running X11, add

-Also note that the TPM must be disabled in the BIOS for suspend/resume to work.
+Note that the TPM must be disabled in the BIOS for suspend/resume to work.
 Supported TPM models are listed in

 man tpm and I guess the T480 TPM is not yet supported.
 According to the manual page, the TPM must be told to save its state before suspend; otherwise resume will fail.